battle-tactics-strategies

 Structure and Composition of a Roman Cohort

-A standard cohort, often called a cohors peditata, consisted of approximately 480 soldiers in six centuries, though later periods saw variations including first cohort double strength.
+A standard cohort, often called a cohors peditata, consisted of approximately 480 soldiers in six centuries.
 Each century was commanded by a centurion, a veteran officer known for his leadership and discipline.
 The centuries themselves were divided into smaller groups of eight men called contubernia, who shared a tent and ate together.
+This structure created strong bonds of loyalty and mutual responsibility among soldiers who lived and fought side by side.

 Key Elements of a Cohort's Organization

-• Size: Approximately 480 men in six centuries.
+- Size: Approximately 480 men in six centuries; the first cohort had around 800 men in five centuries.

-• Command: Senior centurion (the primus pilus in the first cohort) oversaw the cohort, with six centurions each leading a century.
+- Command: The senior centurion oversaw the cohort, with six centurions each leading a century.
+In the first cohort, the primus pilus held overall command.

-• Sub-units: Each century had around 80 men, further divided into ten contubernia of eight soldiers.
+- Sub-units: Each century had around 80 men, further divided into ten contubernia of eight soldiers who shared a tent, cooked together, and fought alongside each other.

 Formation and Tactical Employment

 The cohort formation was designed for both offensive shock and defensive resilience.
 The most famous battle formation was the triplex acies (triple line).
 In this array, the legion arranged its ten cohorts in three lines: four cohorts in the first line, three in the second, and three in the third.
-This arrangement allowed for depth and flexibility.
+This arrangement allowed for depth and flexibility while maintaining a broad frontage.

 The Triplex Acies in Battle